lamastex/scalable-data-science/babel/README.md

 ## Build

+All of this is superceded by pinot at https://gitlab.com/tilo.wiklund/pinot

+Raazesh Sainudiin

+Uppsala, Sweden
+Mon Dec 10 15:30:44 IST 2018

+## Past Build

 Steps to add newly created notebook in Databricks cloud (as `.scala`) into gitbook (`.md`):

 - Export notebook from Databricks cloud onto your local machine.
 We work with `.scala` notebooks